 - Place the chicken in the prepared pan.
 Add whatever vegetable(s) you'd like alongside the chicken and toss to make sure they're covered in the marinade as well.

-- Bake for 35-40 minutes, or until cooked through.
+- Bake for 35-40 minutes, flipping after about 20 minutes, until cooked through.
 The internal temperature should reach 165F.
 Squeeze some lemon juice and enjoy!

 - 6-8 months or so: serve strips to make it easier for your baby to grab with their palm.
 Younger babies will just suck on the juices, which contains iron.
 It will be a great texture and flavor exposure.
 Once your baby is able to bite off a large chunk, you need to start cooking the meat so it's super soft.

 - For 9-11 months: Once their pincer grasp has developed, you can start to chop them into bite-sized pieces.